"Ads by Goooooogle" links provided by Google.com, which has sole control over all advertising content it displays on this site.

 ...replace "this" with "that"

-1. Unlike REPLACEM above, this macro does not use a separate list (external file); rather, it uses a simple 2-dimension array to store the find/replace pairs.
-Therefore, you need to edit the macro and change the array if you need to change the list items.
-Be sure to REPLACE the sample 3 pairs (in red) inside the Array[] with those words you need to process.
-Be sure the last item does NOT end with a semicolon.
+• Unlike REPLACEM above, this macro does not use a separate list (external file); rather, it uses a simple 2-dimension array to store the find/replace pairs.
+Therefore, you need to edit the macro and change the array to list your particular items.
+In other words, be sure to REPLACE the sample 3 pairs (in dark red) inside the Array[] with those words you need to process.
+Also be sure the last item does NOT end with a semicolon.

-2. Keep all words and phrases in the source word file to less than 79 characters per item, including spaces.
-(An item is an element in the array; here, there are two items per find/replace operation.)
+• Keep all words and phrases in the source word file to less than 79 characters per item, including spaces.
+(An "item" in this context is an element in the array; here, there are two elements per find/replace operation.)
 This is a limit of the macro language's SearchString() command.
 While longer items can be written and stored into the macro's Array[] command, only the first 79 characters/spaces of a matching item will be processed.

-3. The macro processes the document from the current cursor location onward by setting a simple bookmark at that location and returning to it later.
-You could remove the four existing (dark red) commands and add the command, PosDocVeryTop, at both the beginning of the macro and again just after the ReplaceForward command.
+• The macro processes the document from the current cursor location onward by setting a simple bookmark at that location and returning to it later.
+You could remove the four existing Bookmark commands and add the command, PosDocVeryTop, at both the beginning of the macro and again just after the ReplaceForward command.
+[For a sample macro that processes just within a block of pre-selected text, see Footnote 4 below.]

 SearchCaseSensitive (Yes!)